Codecademy/docs/content/general/concepts/programming-optimization/programming-optimization.md

 ---
 Title: 'Programming Optimization'
 Description: 'Optimization in programming is the process of modifying a software system to execute faster and become more efficient by minimizing the use of available computing resources.'

-Subject:
+Subjects:
   - 'Web Development'
 Tags:
   - 'Optimization in Programing'
   - 'Programming Optimization'

-Catalog Content:
+CatalogContent:
   - 'paths/computer-science'
   - 'web-development'
 ---

 ***Programming Optimization*** is the process of modifying a software system to amplify its functionality, making the application execute faster and more efficiently by minimizing the use of computing resources.
 In other words, a computer program may be optimized to reduce execution time, memory usage, disk space, bandwidth, and even draw less power.
-This usually requires a trade-off, where one aspect is implemented at the expense of others (eg. increasing the size of cache improves run-time performance but also increases memory consumption).
+This usually requires a trade-off, where one aspect is implemented at the expense of others, e.g., increasing the size of cache improves run-time performance but also increases memory consumption.

 It has become an important focal point since today’s users appreciate a highly performant experience and have significantly higher expectations.
 It has become a deciding factor of the success of modern business in today’s digital market.
 Optimization in programming is a key element in the improvement of such performance.